salmanbd100/full-stuck-software-engineer-guide/Frontend/JavaScript/05-prototypes-inheritance.md

 Before ES6 classes, constructor functions were the main way to create objects.

+**Constructor Functions with Prototypes** - Shows how constructor functions create instances with shared methods on the prototype for memory efficiency.

 ```javascript
 function Person(name, age) {
     // Instance properties